uchuhimo/konf/README.md

 check(config == newConfig)
 ```

-Config can be saved to a variety of output format in JSON.
+Config can be saved to a variety of output format in HOCON/JSON/properties/TOML/XML/YAML.
 Use JSON as example:

 - To file: `config.toJson.toFile("/path/to/file")`
 - To string: `config.toJson.toText()`